Bedminster Township, Pennsylvania

-Bedminster Township is a township in Bucks County, Pennsylvania.
+Bedminster Township is a township in Bucks County, Pennsylvania, United States.
 The population was 6,574 at the 2010 census.
 It is part of the Delaware Valley metropolitan region.
 Bedminster is part of Pennridge School District.

 History

 Deep Run Presbyterian Church was established before 1725, Reverend William Tennant served as pastor from 1726 to 1738.
 In 1741, thirty-five residents, mostly Irish and German, petitioned the Court of Quarter Sessions to lay out the township which was granted and the land was surveyed by John Chapman.
 The name was taken from the town of the same name in Somersetshire, near Bristol, England.
 In 1841, the original church building was replaced, the new building was commonly called the 'Irish Meeting House', which still stands today.
 By 1746, enough Mennonites moved into the township to build a log church in the southeastern part of the township.
-The Tohickon Reformed Church was organized probably in June, 1745, the first pastor was Reverend John Conrad Wirtz, of Zurich, Switzerland.
+The Tohickon Reformed Church was organized probably in June 1745, the first pastor was Reverend John Conrad Wirtz, of Zürich, Switzerland.
 Keller's Church was founded by Lutherans in 1744.

 The Stover-Myers Mill was listed on the National Register of Historic Places in 1978.